top of page

 Community Organizer

-Carlos is the pioneer of Maryland's recovery movement and founder and chief executive officer of Maryland Recovery Organization Connecting Communities (M-ROCC); Carlos is a well-versed advocate who shares his passion for recovery on local, state, and national levels.
+Carlos is the pioneer of Maryland's recovery movement and the founder and chief executive officer of Maryland Recovery Organization Connecting Communities (M-ROCC).
+He is a well-versed advocate who shares his passion for recovery on local, state, and national levels.

-We honor Carlos for coining our name from Baltimore Peer Advisory Council, BPAC, to the
+We honor Carlos for coining our name from the Baltimore Peer Advisory Council, BPAC, to the

 Maryland Peer Advisory Council, MPAC